witnet/WIPs/data-request-reward-collateral-ratio.md

 ### Introduction of a configurable data request reward collateral ratio

 Next to a protocol-enforced reward to collateral ratio, node operators SHOULD be able to set a ratio they consider acceptable.
 This ratio MUST NOT be set lower than the protocol-enforced ratio.
 Setting the ratio higher than the protocol-enforced ratio implies that these node operators MAY refuse to add received data requests with a lower ratio to their local mempool.
-However, if they receive a block with a ratio which is lower than the ratio they accept but higher than the protocol-enforced ratio, they MUST to accept it as a valid candidate.
+However, if they receive a block with a ratio which is lower than the ratio they accept but higher than the protocol-enforced ratio, they MUST accept it as a valid candidate.

 ### Reward collateral ratio proposal